Pandi, Bulacan

 Pandi /tl/, officially the Municipality of Pandi (Bayan ng Pandi), is a municipality in the province of Bulacan, Philippines.
 According to the 2024 census, it has a population of 162,725 people.

 Pandi is one of the youngest towns in Bulacan.
-During the Spanish Regime, Pandi was a part of the political jurisdiction of the town of Meycauayan City including the towns of San Jose del Monte, Bocaue, Marilao, Valenzuela, Obando, Santa Maria, Balagtas, it also formed part of the vast Hacienda Santa Maria de Pandi, which included the towns of Santa Maria and Balagtas and parts of Angat and Bustos.
-Pandi was then a part of the town Balagtas (then Bigaa) until its formal separation and independence on April 17, 1946.
+During the Spanish Regime, Pandi was a part of the political jurisdiction of the town of Meycauayan including the towns of San Jose del Monte, Bocaue, Marilao, Valenzuela, Obando, Santa Maria, Balagtas, it also formed part of the vast Hacienda Santa Maria de Pandi, which included the towns of Santa Maria and Balagtas and parts of Angat and Bustos.
+Pandi was then a part of Balagtas (then Bigaa) until its formal separation and independence on April 17, 1946.

 Etymology

 Pandi was derived from pande, Kapampangan word of "blacksmith," cognate of Tagalog word "panday."

 History

 Early history

-Pandi was originally part of Hacienda of Dominicans named Hacienda which belongs to the Town Santa Maria de Pandi (now Santa Maria, Bulacan).
-In 1874 it was turn over to the town of Bigaa as one of its Barrio and the religious activity belongs to Convento de Bigaa under the auspices of Augustinian order established a chapel under the advocacy of Immaculate Concepcion.
+Pandi was originally part of Hacienda of Dominicans named Hacienda which belongs to the town of Santa Maria de Pandi (now Santa Maria, Bulacan).
+In 1874 it was turned over to the town of Bigaa as one of its barrios under the auspices of the Augustinian order, which established a chapel dedicated to the Immaculate Concepcion.